 3. Chemical or Vinegar Smell

 There are several problems that can produce a mini-split chemical smell.
 To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
 This could be an electrical malfunction and may be accompanied by chemical residue on the affected components.

 In other cases, your mini-split smells like acetone or nail polish remover.
 The refrigerant is possibly leaking, so schedule professional mini-split repair right away.
 You can reduce the risk of the damage spreading by shutting down your mini-split until repairs are underway.

 4. Burning or Electrical Smell

 Burning, electrical odors can appear in several places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that produces a burning smell.
 A delicate component may have started to melt.

 You’ll want to address this quickly, as damage to these components may keep the mini-split from working entirely.
 Farris Heating & Air staff will do their best to complete repairs soon.

-When your mini-split starts to smell, contact the HVAC pros at Farris Heating & Air.
+When your mini-split starts to smell, call the HVAC pros at Farris Heating & Air.
 Many of these odors are best resolved with professional cleaning.
-And if something has become damaged, swift repairs are more affordable and less stressful.
-You can trust us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+And if something has broken, swift repairs are more affordable and less stressful.
+You can depend on us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.